janicera2880/edge-light/README.md

 ## Credit And References

-I use most of my lighting fixtures gallery pictures from Catalog Website https://www.litfad.com/ and their descriptions.
+* I use most of my gallery pictures and descriptions from Catalog Website https://www.litfad.com/.
+* Css template and design from https://www.geeksforgeeks.org/ and https://codepen.io/.

 ## Contributing